 – fix a platform 32/64 bit without permetting choice (this could be a problem for a library)

-– using decimal if you can
+– using decimal

 – using third part library resolving this problem